 - Teething and developmental milestones

 If you have further questions or concerns about the timing or nature of your child’s first oral checkup, please call Summerside Dental!
 Our pediatric dentists will make sure that your first visit will be comfortable and stress-free.

 How do I prevent cavities in my kid's teeth?

 Brush your toddler's teeth twice per day with a remineralizing toothpaste such as MIPaste (Minimally Invasive Paste), which we sell at Summerside Dental.
-Children do not need to be able to spit the excess MIPaste out, since it is made out of the cow’s milk protein casein, so it is strengthening as it bathes the teeth with calcium and phosphate.
-Most children are able to brush and floss their teeth by themselves once they have the dexterity to write their name in cursive letters.
+It is made from a cow’s milk protein called “casein”, which strengthens the teeth as it bathes them with calcium and phosphate.
+Most children are able to brush and floss their teeth by themselves once they have the dexterity to write their names in cursive letters.

-What age should I bring my child in to a kid-friendly dentist?
+What age should I bring my child to kid-friendly pediatric dentists?

 Most families have found that shortly after their child’s third birthday, the child is able to sit in a dentist's chair and have their teeth checked and cleaned.
 If you notice dark spots on your toddler's teeth you may schedule a primary exam or “first dental visit before age three” appointment.
 Your child may sit on your lap and rest his/her head back on your chest for us to see the teeth and quickly brush them with a toothbrush.
 If the dark spots are just staining we will try to scale them off, but if they are cavities we may need to refer your child to a Pediatric Dentist.
-Nitrous oxide, or laughing gas, is available at Summerside Dental for some children who qualify for this modality.
-Please phone us at 780-665-4833 to schedule your child’s primary examination.
+Nitrous oxide, or laughing gas, is available at Summerside Dental Edmonton for some children who qualify for this service.

 Are my child’s adult teeth coming in correctly?

 If you are unsure that your child’s teeth are coming in correctly, our team at Summerside Dental can help assess the alignment of your child’s teeth and bite.
-You might encounter some problems such as the lower front adult teeth erupt behind the baby teeth, nearer to the tongue, creating two rows of teeth — like “shark teeth”.
-The corresponding baby teeth often need to be extracted by one of our general dentists, since their roots were not resorbed normally by the adult teeth.
-Other concerns with your child’s teeth (such as crowding, spacing, mouth breathing, cross bites, deep bites, or open bites) should be assessed and possibly treated with removable dental appliances at an early age.
-Interception, prevention of extraction of adult teeth, and expansion of arches create smiles that are broad, functional and beautiful, and may save your child from needing braces in the future.
-Phone us at 780-665-4833 to schedule your child’s regular checkup and cleaning appointment!
+You might encounter some problems such as the lower front adult teeth erupting behind the baby teeth, nearer the tongue, creating two rows of teeth — like “shark teeth”.
+Crowding, spacing, mouth breathing, crossbites, deep bites, or open bites are also possible and should be assessed by a professional at an early age.
+Interception, prevention of extraction of adult teeth, and expansion of arches create smiles that are broad, functional, and beautiful, and may save your child from needing braces in the future.
+Give us a call at 780 665 4833 to schedule your child’s regular checkup and cleaning appointment!